Francesca Posted on February 26 2018

 LEARN TO LETTING GO THE IDEA OF PERFECTION:

-Some people use to keep secret what they make until they think it's perfect.
-They call themselves perfectionist.
+Some people tend to keep secret what they create until they believe it's perfect, and they refer to themselves as perfectionists.

-• they can't improve their work based on real issues and feedback, not thoughts or hypothesis.
+• They hinder their ability to enhance their work based on real issues and feedback rather than mere thoughts or hypotheses.

-• they're often frustrated because perfection is a concept, not a real fact.
+• They often experience frustration because perfection is a concept, not a tangible fact.

-In fact, people who always want to achieve perfection are often frustrated and usually have deep blocks to dissolve.
+In fact, individuals who perpetually seek perfection are often frustrated and tend to have deep-seated blocks to overcome.

-If you find yourself in this situation, I invite to take yourself a little bit less seriously :)
+If you find yourself in this situation, I invite you to take yourself a little less seriously and permit yourself to flourish by taking actions.

 0 comments